To export Pandas DataFrame to a JSON file:

 {"Product":{"0":"Computer","1":"Printer","2":"Monitor","3":"Tablet","4":"Keyboard"},"Price":{"0":1200,"1":200,"2":500,"3":350,"4":80}}

-You may refer to the Pandas Documentation to see the different formatting options that you may apply.
+Refer to the Pandas Documentation to see the different formatting options that you can apply.